 The name coviglia comes from Cubillo, a Spanish word.
 The classic versions of Coviglia Al Cioccolato come in a single flavor.
 However, you can enjoy the modern varieties of this dessert including Hazelnut and strawberry.
 This dessert was sold in small aluminum containers.
 You can also purchase this dessert in a small plastic container from a shop or online.

-You can easily make it at home and you don’t even need an ice cream machine.
+You can easily make it at home and you do not even need an ice cream machine.
+But for an even faster result try using cream whippers from Nangman.

 - Roughly chopped dark chocolate – 150g